IntuitDeveloper/intuit-api-docs/docs/use-cases/custom-fields.md

 ### Query for reading custom fields within an Invoice Draft

-This query retrieves the **string representation** of the values taken by each of the defined custom field for the Draft Invoice.
+This query retrieves the **string representation** of the values taken by each of the defined custom field for the [Invoice Draft](../invoice-draft).
-A similar query can be executed for a Sales Receipt Draft, or an Estimate Draft.
+A similar query can be executed for a [Sales Receipt Draft](../salesReceipt-draft), or an [Estimate Draft](../estimate-draft).
 ```
 {
   transactionDraft(id: "invoice-id-string") {